codio/knowledge/source/teaching.rst

 --------------------

-As a teacher you have access to your student's assignments within Codio.
-This allows you to view and access any work your students have completed at any time.
-You can enable writable mode to be able to make changes if necessary.
-Changes made when in writable mode are not saved and do not affect the students work.
+As a teacher you have access to your students' assignments within Codio.
+This allows you to view and access work your students have completed at any time.

 1. From the **Courses** area, click on your course to open it.